 Mars

 Initially I did a test run with pictures I took of Jupiter.
-Clearly Jupiter’s surface isn’t static, but it allowed me to get used to the WinJupos software and refine my process.
+Obviously, Jupiter’s surface isn’t static, but it allowed me to get used to the WinJupos software and refine my process.
 After seeing my mistakes and issues I was able to solidify my process for Mars.
-Essentially I locked down my camera settings so the color and brightness would be as stable as possible across all images.
+Essentially, I locked down my camera settings so the color and brightness would be as stable as possible across all images.
 The procedure worked, though some nights were slightly hazy which through off the brightness somewhat.
 After a bit of photoshopping I was able to normalize the colors enough so that they blended relatively seamlessly.
 In New Jersey I can’t get that many clear nights in a row so you have to work with what you have!

 Each photo made a single piece of the map, and I combined them together in StarStax to create the full map.
 StarStax worked well, but it’s clearly not meant for this purpose, so some manual touch-ups were needed.
+The north pole of the planet was facing away from Earth during this imaging window, so the northern latitudes are a mysterious black.

 Once I was able to make a map I was then able to wrap that map as a texture onto a sphere, which gives me a fully CG Mars!
 Now I can have fun annotating the map, animating it, whatever I’d like!